A Generalised Exponentiated Gradient Approach to Enhance Fairness in Binary and Multi-class Classification Tasks: Detailed Results

 \subsection{Fairness Constraints}

-In the context of fairness constraints, the literature has proposed several group fairness notions~\cite{mehrabi_survey_2021,hort2024bias,d2025fair}, each capturing different requirements across groups defined by the protected attribute $A$. \revised{Here, we recall two widely used definitions that generalise to both binary and multi-class settings~\cite{putzel_blackbox_2022}, and then introduce the positive-label variants adopted as training constraints in our framework.}
+In the context of fairness constraints, the literature has proposed several group fairness notions~\cite{mehrabi_survey_2021,hort2024bias,d2025fair}, each capturing different requirements across groups defined by the protected attribute $A$.
+Here, we introduce the \textit{general label} formulation of Demographic Parity and Equalized Odds, which enforces fairness across all classes $y_k \in \mathcal{Y}$ simultaneously, without requiring the specification of a single favourable class.

-\revised{\begin{definition}[Multi-class Demographic Parity (DP)] A classifier $h$ is said to satisfy \textit{multi-class demographic parity} if all groups defined by the protected attribute $A$ have the same probability of being assigned any possible prediction $\hat{y}$.
+\begin{definition}[General Label Demographic Parity] A classifier $h$ satisfies \textit{General Label Demographic Parity} if all groups defined by the protected attribute $A$ have the same probability of being assigned any possible prediction $y_k$.
 In mathematical terms, it can be expressed as:

-\end{definition}}
+\end{definition}

-\revised{\begin{definition}[Multi-class Equalized Odds (EO)] A classifier \( h \) meets the \textit{multi-class equalised odds} fairness definition when the probability of predicting any class label is the same across all groups determined by the protected attribute \( A \), given a value $y$ of the true label \( Y \).
+\begin{definition}[General Label Equalized Odds] A classifier $h$ meets the \textit{General Label Equalized Odds} fairness definition when the probability of predicting any class label is the same across all groups determined by the protected attribute $A$, given a value $y$ of the true label $Y$.
 In mathematical terms, this condition means:

-\end{definition}}

-\revised{ While these definitions are general and cover fairness in multi-class scenarios comprehensively, we note that their direct enforcement leads to constraint formulations that are challenging to optimise within approaches such as the Exponentiated Gradient used in our study.
-Therefore, in the following, we introduce a variation of these definitions, which has been employed in a previous fairness study for multi-class classification~\cite{daloisio_debiaser_2023}, and that allows DP and EO to be modelled as linear fairness constraints.
-Nevertheless, we employ metrics derived from the more general Definitions~\ref{def:dp_gen} and~\ref{def:eo_gen} in the evaluation of our approach (see Section~\ref{sec:metrics}). }

-\begin{definition}[\revised{Positive Label} Demographic Parity] A classifier $h$ is said to satisfy \revised{positive label} demographic parity if the probability of making a positive prediction is the same across all groups defined by the protected attribute $A$.
-In mathematical terms, it can be expressed as:
+\end{definition}